elixir-lang/elixir-lang.github.com/getting_started/mix.markdown

 You can also note that, after you compile for the first time, Mix generates an `my_project.app` file inside your `ebin` directory.
 This file specifies an Erlang application and it holds information about your application, for example, what are its dependencies, which modules it defines and so forth.
 In our `MyProject.start` function, when we call `:application.start(:my_project)`, Erlang will load the `my_project.app` file and process it.
 For instance, if there are any dependencies missing, it will let us now.

+### 3.1 Running the application

+Generally, the application starts by calling `MyProject.start` function.
+It's the entry point to your application, so besides the call to `:application.start(:my_project)`, you might want to do actual app job here.

+There are a few ways to start an application:

+* `mix run "MyProject.start"`
+* `mix iex`, and then you get into IEx.
+You can `MyProject.start` here, play with exported application functions, and more.

 ## 4 Tasks

 In Mix, a task is simply an Elixir module inside the `Mix.Tasks` namespace and a `run/1` function.
 For example, the `compile` task is a module named `Mix.Tasks.Compile`.